Now Reading

 The Piano Lesson.
 (L-R) Danielle Deadwyler as Berniece and John David Washington as Boy Willie in The Piano Lesson.
 Cr.
 David Lee/Netflix © 2024

-The film adaptation of The Piano Lesson provided stunning visuals through artistic shots that enhanced the storytelling.
-For a film with a primary set location, the use of flashbacks was excellent in cleansing the eyes of the audience by transporting them to another timeline.
-The Piano Lesson used lighting and color contrast masterfully, in addition to the beautiful writing, which was a great foundation for the actors to shine through the screen with performances that evoked emotions from the audience.
-Ultimately, the theme of ancestral lineage and reclaiming spiritual power through ancestral veneration was clearly expressed in Malcolm Washington’s directorial debut.
+The film adaptation of The Piano Lesson provides stunning visuals through artistic shots that enhance the storytelling.
+For a film with a primary set location, the use of flashbacks is excellent in cleansing the eyes of the audience and transporting them to another timeline.
+The Piano Lesson also uses lighting and color contrast masterfully.
+In addition, the beautiful writing is a great foundation for the actors to shine through the screen.
+The cast’s overall performance evokes a deep emotion from the audience.
+Ultimately, the theme of ancestral lineage and reclaiming spiritual power through ancestral veneration is clearly expressed in Malcolm Washington’s directorial debut.

 0